 Always keep the lettuce plant cool at all times.
-The ideal temperature is between 60 and 70 degree Fahrenheit.
-Consider lowering down the temperature at night by around 10 degrees in order to mimic the natural conditions.
+The ideal temperature is between 60 and 70 degrees Fahrenheit.
+Consider lowering the temperature at night by around 10 degrees in order to mimic the natural conditions.

 8. Place the Plant Near the Window

 One of the steps in how to grow lettuce successfully is to provide it with enough light.
 Thus, the seedlings must be placed near the sunniest window in your house.
 The seedlings will require up to 16 hours of sunlight in order for them to grow into a full bushy lettuce plant.

 Also Read: Best Annual Flowers for Full Sun

 9. Invest in a Fluorescent Light for Growing Plants